bvergara87/blueprint-takehome-2/README.md

 ## Technical Reasoning.

 I chose to build the application using the same stack that Blueprint is written in.
-Obviously this is a microcosm and does not contain some of the more robust features on the Blueprint platform (audio message upload and transcription).
-If I were to implement a solution for that example, I would build an architecture to upload audio files in chunks (ordered using some chunk sequence e.g. {userId}-{sessionId}-{chunkId}) to our backend server then stitch said audio files together as they come in then proceed with transcription.
-A queue-based service like AWS SQS would make sense to decouple upload operations vs transcription operations in separate self-contained Lambda functions.

 For this application, I chose Supabase Postgres as our database solution, which offers several advantages: